 Lord of the Night

-I can't really find out anything about 'Oscar Bamforth'; his presumably sole, eponymous album is sort-of glam rock, with the man himself coming across as a vaguely low-budget/Hammer horror Screaming Lord Sutch on several tracks.
-Oscar opens with a strange, wartime-style ditty, Well Known Lady, quickly shifting into the era's pounding drums (no synchronised handclaps, though), particularly on Good Loving Woman and Feel Alright, while a few other tracks are at the poppy end of the hard rock spectrum.
+Oscar were one of a multitude of British pop/rock bands of the mid-'70s, never really committing to any one style and, as a possible result, eventually falling between the cracks.
+I can't say for certain, but I get the impression that keyboard player Tony Bamforth has promoted himself as 'Oscar Bamforth' in recent years, although I could be barking up the wrong tree.
+Anyway, 1974's Oscar is sort-of glam rock, vocalist Brian McGladdery coming across as a vaguely low-budget/Hammer horror Screaming Lord Sutch on several tracks.
+The album opens with a strange, wartime-style ditty, Well Known Lady, quickly shifting into the era's pounding drums (no synchronised handclaps, though), particularly on Good Loving Woman and Feel Alright, while a few other tracks are at the poppy end of the hard rock spectrum.
 Confused?
-So was he.
+So were they.
 Sadly, none of it's that good, although some of it (notably rather silly closer Lord Of The Night) is at least entertaining.

-'Bamforth' played Mellotron himself, with string parts on Looking Thru The Eye, Shady Lady and Lord Of The Night, with a nice solo part on the last-named.
-I've seen multiple copies of the CD of this on eBay as 'buy it now's, making me think 'Bamforth' is getting them pressed (or running off CD-Rs) himself and flogging them that way.
+Bamforth played Mellotron strings on Looking Thru The Eye, Shady Lady and Lord Of The Night, with a nice solo part on the last-named.
+I've seen multiple copies of the CD of this on eBay as 'buy it now's, making me think Bamforth is getting them pressed (or running off CD-Rs) himself and flogging them that way.
 Do you bother?
-Only if you're really into obscurities from the era, although three 'Tron tracks may help to tempt you.
+Only if you're really into obscurities from the era, although three Mellotron tracks may help to tempt you.

 Middle Class Man (1974, 38.30) **½/½

 Boy and a Fish